-Approximately one in four people in the UK will experience a mental health problem each year, and one in six people report experiencing a common mental health problem in any given week.
+Approximately one in 4 people in the UK will experience a mental health problem each year, and one in 6 people report experiencing a common mental health problem in any given week.

-If you are experiencing difficulties with your mental health, do not suffer in silence.
+If you're experiencing difficulties with your mental health, do not suffer in silence.
 Asking for help shows strength in character and sets the course for change and recovery.